foundling/terminal-weather-old/README.md

 ## Caching and Module loading

-+ terminal-weather follows the advice of openweathermap.org to make a maximum of 1 http call per 10 minute interval.
-The rest of time it is outputting a cached value.
++ terminal-weather adheres to openweathermap.org's limit of 1 http call every ten minutes.
+The rest of time it outputs a cached value.
 + Because the most frequent case is retrieving cached data, only the bare minimum is loaded to support that.
 In case of a cache expiration, the full module set is loaded to retreive the new value.
 This results in a seamless terminal experience when embedding terminal-weather in your terminal prompt (see below).

 ## Command-line options